Lizard (character): Brand New Day (2008) and beyond

 During the Origin of the Species, the Lizard joined Doctor Octopus's supervillain team and stole Menace's baby.
 As Doctor Octopus and Spider-Man fought within the Lizard's hideout, the Lizard at first attacked Spider-Man, but then gladly returned the baby.
 He revealed that he already took a blood sample from the baby and found out that Norman Osborn was not the father; therefore, the baby was useless to him and all of the villains.
 Doctor Octopus, angry about the Lizard's hypnotism obstructing his intellect, attacked him while Spider-Man escaped with the baby.
 Both Doctor Octopus and the Lizard survived this fight.

 A short time later, while investigating kidnappings in New York, the X-Men found themselves working with Spider-Man after they discovered that the abductor is the Lizard, who had been turning the victims into lizard people, while maintaining his control over the city's reptile population.
 The X-Men and Spider-Man discovered that the Lizard was being used by the Dark Beast, who had given the Lizard his 'reptilian shift' abilities by using a machine.
 During the battle, the Lizard shifted Gambit, Storm, and Wolverine into lizard people.
 Emma Frost and Spider-Man escaped the machine's effects, released the Lizard and used him to defeat the Dark Beast, who was arrested while the Lizard escaped.

 Sometime later, Michael Morbius discovered that the Lizard had used DNA samples from Billy Connors' corpse to restore Curt Connors to humanity.
 Unfortunately, the Lizard's psyche was still present and was pretending to be Connors so that he would be left alone.
 The Lizard/Connors released blood into the air supply to provoke Morbius into attacking the other lab workers.
 The Lizard/Connors then tried to recreate his original Lizard formula so that he could change again, but Morbius' cure instead only allowed him to regrow his missing arm.
-The Lizard/Connors then injected Max Modell and other Horizon Labs personnel with his formula to discover how to "cure" himself.
-Attempting to appear to be the "normal" Connors, the Lizard/Connors cut off his regrown limb, but the Lizard began to appreciate human life, to the point that when he found the correct Lizard serum, he contemplated remaining human, but he took the cure when Spider-Man arrived and threatened him with custody.
+The Lizard injected Max Modell and other Horizon Labs personnel with his formula to discover how to "cure" himself.
+Attempting to appear to be the "normal" Connors, the Lizard cut off his regrown limb, but began to appreciate human life, to the point that when he found the correct Lizard serum, he contemplated remaining human, but he took the cure when Spider-Man arrived and threatened him with custody.
 This resulted in yet another streamlined, new form.
 A new cure was developed for the lab employees that he had changed, but this formula failed on the Lizard's new form; he was instead knocked out and taken to the Raft.
 Visiting him in the Raft, Spider-Man was unaware that the serum had restored Connors' psyche and Connors remained in prison willingly, as he felt that he deserved it for his actions as the Lizard.